Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Training Details

 \subsubsection{Experiment: Effect of prototype diversity across head, medium and tail classes}

 We train all our baselines and \METHODNAME on iNaturalist2018 dataset using 10 local crops.
+All models use a ViT-S/16 backbone trained for 300 epochs on iNaturalist2018.
 The iNaturalist2018 challenge is a large scale species classification challenge that has long been the standard dataset for evaluating long-tailed performance.
 There are 8142 classes in this dataset, with 437,513 training images, and 24,426 validation images.
 We use the validation set for evaluation as the real test is deliberately left unavailable for public use.
 The dataset follows a heavy long-tail, with multiple classes appearing very few times in the training set.
 Following \cite{liu2019large}, we consider all classes with more than 100 images each as \textit{head} classes, between 20 to a 100 images each as \textit{medium} classes, and less than 20 images each to be \textit{tail} classes.
 Using this design choice, we have 842 head classes, 3701 medium classes, and 3599 tail classes.

 We adopt the linear evaluation protocol of \cite{caron2021emerging} to assess all methods, with results reported in Table~\ref{tab:granular_class_performance}.